-Roles often evolve and change, and transferable skills help employees adapt to new responsibilities, says Kelly Van Nelson, Managing Director of recruitment agency Adecco Australia.
+Roles often evolve and change, and transferable skills help employees adapt to new responsibilities, says Kelly Van Nelson, Managing Director Operations (Asia Pacific) for contract management company Serco.

 And as technology evolves, the technical skills required for roles will continue to change, she says.
 “With the increase in digitisation across our world, transferable skills are increasingly important.”

 Embracing transferable skills is good for organisations, too, says James O’Reilly, Global Head of Talent at accounting software company Xero.

 “Assessments that focus on years of experience or are too heavily weighted on technical competencies are taking a very narrow view of the world.